How to use gen AI as a student

 Consider how much text to use

-We think it's reasonable to base the extent to which you can copy and paste from a tool such as ChatGPT on how much is acceptable to copy and paste from a source such as the Manchester Academic Phrasebank, which is widely used in academic circles.
+An AI writing generator might produce phrases that you think would translate well to your writing – but how much of these should you use?
+We think it's reasonable to base the extent to which you can copy and paste from a tool such as ChatGPT on how much is acceptable to copy and paste from a source such as the Academic Phrasebank, which is widely used in academic circles.
 This means that you can copy word-for-word, without referencing, sentence fragments that don't contain facts.
-These should be no more than 5-8 words long, and you should aim to use a maximum of 3 of these per 150-word paragraph
+These should be no more than 5-8 words long, and you should limit the amount of these: it is suggested that you use a maximum of 3 of these per 150-word paragraph.

 Get help with planning